ky1007/CREATE/docs/README.md

 The app will be broken down into the following scripts/source files:
 * `shapes.js`
-  * will define three different classes for each shape (circle, square, triangle)
+  * defines three different classes for each shape (circle, square, triangle)
   * when a new instance of each class is called a new SVG element containing the object's properties will be returned
 * `conversion.js`
-  * capture the user input text as one long string
+  * captures the user input text as one long string
-  * pass the user input into a hash-like function to generate properties the shape objects should have
+  * passes the user input into a hash-like function to generate properties the shape objects should have
   * the hash-like function should return new shape objects based on the string it receives
-* `RESPOND.js`
+* `create.js`
   * entry file

 ## Implementation